thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     ![sys_properties](/assets/images/sys_properties.png)

- 7. In the System Variables, choose Path, then select Edit Button.
+ 7. In the System Variables, choose Path, then select the Edit Button.

     ![env_var_page](/assets/images/env_var_page.png)

- 8. Choose New, then Paste the Git location that you copied from the cmd.
+ 8. Choose New, then Paste the Git location that you copied from the cmd window.

     ![add_new_path_env_var](/assets/images/add_new_path_env_var.png)

- 9. **Close the cmd**, then open it one more time and type `git --version` to make sure that the Git installed successfully.
+ 9. **Close the cmd window**, then open it one more time and type `git --version` to make sure that Git installed successfully.

 ### Section 3: First-time Git setup

  1. **First of all**, if you encounter any problems in this section, please read the official GitHub tutorial first, which can solve most of your problems. <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>

- 2. The first thing you should do when you install Git is to set your username and email address.
+ 2. The first thing you should do when you install Git is set your username and email address.
 This is important because every Git commit uses this information, and it's immutably baked into the commits you start creating:
     Note: replace `<username>` to your GitHub username, and `<email>` to the email address you used to register GitHub.

     ```shell